surpassinggoogle/humanpadd/source/developer_tools/register_dapps/index.md

 # Curated DApp Store

 Status includes a DApp Store where the DApps that deliver the most value to the community rise to the top of the ranked list.
-Integration into Status helps new Ethereum users to quickly identity the Web3 DApps most deserving of their attention.
+Integration into Status helps new Ethereum users to quickly identify the Web3 DApps most deserving of their attention.

 The DApp list and rankings are curated by two complementary methods.